VH-Lab/NDI-matlab/docs/reference/+ndi/+database/+implementations/+database/postgresdb.m.md

   Creates a new/blank ndi.document document object that can be used with this ndi.database.

-Help for ndi.database.implementations.database.postgresdb/newdocument is inherited from superclass NDI.DATABASE
+Help for ndi.database.implementations.database.postgresdb/newdocument is inherited from superclass ndi.database
 ```

 ---